Colin Brazier

-Colin Brazier (born 28 March 1968) is an English journalist, having previously worked for GB News between 2021 and 2022, and Sky News between 1997 and 2021.
-He presented Sky News Today on the channel alongside Jayne Secker since September 2014, but he presented a number of other programmes on the channel.
+Colin Brazier (born 28 March 1968) is an English retired journalist, having previously worked for GB News between 2021 and 2022, and Sky News between 1997 and 2021.
+He presented Sky News Today on the channel alongside Jayne Secker from September 2014, alongside other programmes on the channel.
 Between 2005 and 2011, Brazier presented Saturday Live on the channel.
 In September 2022, in a shakeup of the GB News schedule, it was announced that his show, Brazier, was to be replaced and Brazier himself was to leave the channel.

 Early life

 Born in Bradford, Brazier was brought up by his mother, a nurse.
-Estranged from his father for most of his childhood, Brazier used the surname Eshellby until he and his father were reconciled.
-In 1985, Brazier was present at the Bradford City stadium fire.
-Under the name Colin Eshellby, he studied English literature at Cardiff University, where he was also elected to serve for a year as Communications Officer at Cardiff University Students' Union.
+In 1985, he was present at the Bradford City stadium fire.

+Brazier was born Colin Eshelby, but later changed his surname after becoming estranged from his father.
+He studied English literature at Cardiff University, where he was also elected to serve for a year as Communications Officer at Cardiff University Students' Union.
 He then trained as a journalist at The Northern Echo and the Yorkshire Post, and briefly worked at The Observer.